Ian0121/-BigContest2021_UmStatistics/README.md

 - BART : Poseterior interpretation by feature importance and PDP

 4. Ensemble

 We chose the ensemble ratio based on its RMSE from March to June.

+## Policy proposal
+1. Present condition management : Detecting outliers
+- There were a significant number of missing data points and outliers in our dataset.
+By detecting and managing these issues effectively, we could improve the overall quality of our data and ensure more accurate modeling and analysis.
+- We implemented this feature for our workers using a one-click system, and have already verified that it is functioning properly.

+2. Proactive management : Policies for delivery and supermarket
+- It was essential to propose a policy related to the timing of food purchases.
+- We have checked there was significant causal effect between delivery / supermarket variables and the amount of food waste.
+For this reason, we presented two policies in terms of delivery and supermarket.
+- In addition, we proposed a DID (Difference in Differences) design, which can effectively identify the causal effects of policy changes.

+3. Post management : Introduction of food waste reduction machines
+- Based on the results of our data analysis, we were able to determine the optimal locations for installing the food waste reduction machines.